MHageH/atomthreads_custom/README.md

 GETTING STARTED:

 Building of the sources is carried out from the ports tree.
-For example to make a software build for the AVR architecture see ports/avr/README.
+For example to make a software build for the Cortex-m architecture see ports/cortex-m/README.

 ---------------------------------------------------------------------------